 - affected non-critical, work study students may not be paid with work-study funds for their regularly scheduled hours affected by the closure

-The University recognizes the need to prepare for unexpected situations that may require the closure of all or part of a campus; to identify the decision-making hierarchy for such closures; to ensure timely notification to students, staff, faculty, and visitors; and to confirm affected individual responsibilities in the event of a closure.
+The University recognizes the need to prepare for unexpected situations or respond to weather that may require the closure of all or part of a campus; to identify the decision-making hierarchy for such closures; to ensure timely notification to students, staff, faculty, and visitors; and to confirm affected individual responsibilities in the event of a closure.

 - Adverse Conditions

 - Adverse conditions include severe inclement weather conditions that pose serious risk to the health or safety of University personnel and/or students.

 - Emergency/Disaster conditions may exist as a result of a natural or human-caused disaster, a civil disorder that poses an imminent threat of serious injury to persons or property, or other seriously disruptive events where extraordinary measures are required immediately to avert, alleviate, or repair damage to University property or to maintain the orderly operation of the campus.

 - An employee who has been designated as vital to the operations of the University, whose presence is required regardless of the existence of an emergency condition, and whose absence from duty could endanger the safety and well-being of the campus population, research, and/or physical plant.
 Employees may be designated as critical on a situational basis, e.g., in the event of an emergency.
 Those employees deemed "critical employees" must be notified of such designation by their supervisor.
 Critical employees are required to report to work in the event of a closing unless specifically informed by their supervisor that they are not to report.

 - Officer of the Day (OOD)